-Jacksonville is one of America’s thriving "boomtowns" – cities where rapid growth has led to the creation of new jobs which in turn have served to attract new residents to the area.
-Large numbers of young professionals find themselves drawn to Jax for the mix of exciting job offerings teamed with a lifestyle that prioritises a healthy work-life balance.
+Jacksonville is one of America’s thriving 'boom towns' – cities where rapid growth has led to the creation of new jobs which in turn have served to attract new residents to the area.
+Large numbers of young professionals find themselves drawn to Jacksonville for the mix of exciting job offerings teamed with a lifestyle that prioritises a healthy work-life balance.

 Job market in Jacksonville

 Jacksonville’s favourable location on the Atlantic Coast and along the St John’s River has been a key factor in the growth of the city’s economy.
-Historically, much of Jacksonville’s economic activity has centered around its large deepwater port, which has been instrumental in the USA’s automobile import industry.
-Jaxport is also the leading transportation and distribution hub for the state of Florida.
+Historically, much of Jacksonville’s economic activity has centred around its large deepwater port, which has been instrumental in the USA’s automobile import industry.

-Prospective Jacksonville residents with a background in finance, logistics, manufacturing or aviation will find plenty of job openings in Jacksonville.
-As the job market is somewhat less competitive than those in more well-established economic hubs, Jacksonville is also a great place when it comes to opportunities for career progression.
+As the job market in Jacksonville is somewhat less competitive than those in more well-established economic hubs, Jacksonville is ideal for new arrivals looking for career progression.

 Finding a job in Jacksonville